Helma-57/To-Do-List/README.md

    - The app is fully responsive, meaning it adapts to different screen sizes and is usable on all devices, from desktops to smartphones.

 ### Tech Stack:
-- **HTML**: Structure of the app, including task inputs and the layout of the to-do list.
+- **HTML**: Structure of the app, including task inputs and the layout of the to-do list. 🏗
-- **CSS**: Styling for a clean interface, with support for dark mode and responsive design to ensure a great user experience across devices.
+- **CSS**: Styling for a clean interface, with support for dark mode and responsive design to ensure a great user experience across devices🎨 .
-- **JavaScript**: Core functionality including task management, progress tracking, dark mode toggling, task reminders, and dynamic updates of the task list and progress bar.
+- **JavaScript**: Core functionality including task management, progress tracking, dark mode toggling, task reminders, and dynamic updates of the task list and progress bar⚡ .

 This app is perfect for users looking to organize their tasks efficiently while enjoying a modern, visually appealing, and customizable interface.